bit2shift/serprog-due/README.md

 # Serial Flasher Protocol Specification v1 for Arduino Due
 This implementation ~~uses~~ used software SPI (bit banging).
-It uses hardware SPI through the ICSP header, since commit 2f98c47.
+It uses hardware SPI (`C̅S̅ → pin 52`) through the ICSP header since commit 2f98c47.

 ### Why bit banging?
 I needed to flash my laptop's BIOS and the Arduino Due was the only one I had running at 3.3V.